EXCLUSIVE-US plans ultimatum in Mexico energy dispute, raising threat of tariffs

 U.S. oil companies, such as Chevron CVX.N and Marathon Petroleum MPC.N, along with solar and wind power companies, have struggled to get permits to operate in Mexico in recent years.

+Mexico's Buenrostro said the challenges of transitioning to renewable energy and getting those projects connected to the power grid were at the bottom of the issue.

+"It is not that they are being given discriminatory treatment, it is that we have difficulties of a technical nature," Buenrostro said, adding investments in power distribution were being made to address the issues.

-The potential move comes just weeks after USTR escalated another trade dispute with Mexico over its plans to ban genetically modified corn for human consumption, requesting formal consultations.
+The potential move by the Biden administration comes just weeks after USTR escalated another trade dispute with Mexico over its plans to ban genetically modified corn for human consumption, requesting formal consultations.
 The energy dispute is a step ahead under the USMCA's enforcement mechanism.

 Ron Wyden, a Democrat senator from Oregon and chair of the Senate Finance Committee, told Tai on Thursday that Mexico was "flouting" its USMCA obligations by shutting out U.S. renewable energy firms.